JohnV9430/Vendor-Performance-Analysis-Cost-vs-Quality-2025-/readme.md

 ---

-## 🧠 Key Insights
+## 🔍 Key Findings & Insights

-* The **best-performing vendor** delivers higher quality at a lower relative cost.
-* Higher cost does **not always** translate to better quality.
-* Certain vendors show higher defect rates despite higher spend.
+- **Vendor 3 emerged as the best-performing vendor**, delivering strong quality at a comparatively lower cost, making it the most cost-efficient option.
+- **Vendor 1 ranked second**, achieving high quality scores but at a significantly higher cost, which reduced overall efficiency.
+- **Vendor 2 performed the weakest**, showing the lowest quality score and the highest cost per quality point.
+- This analysis confirms that **higher spending does not necessarily lead to better quality**.
-* Cost-per-quality is the most reliable metric for vendor evaluation.
+- The **cost-per-quality metric** proved to be the most reliable indicator for evaluating vendor performance.
+- Vendor ranking clearly highlighted:
+  - High-performing vendors
+  - Cost-heavy but quality-driven vendors
+  - Vendors requiring performance improvement

 ---